Frequently Asked Questions

 Our deposits are nonrefundable.
 If you are unable to attend a retreat, then you can use your deposit towards another retreat valid for up to 1 year.
 Please inform us that you will not be attending the retreat in advance.
 Please note that if the retreat dates are changed or cancelled within 7 days prior to the retreat the deposit will be nontransferable.
 You will be charged the full amount for your retreat if you decide to leave early or choose to cancel within 7 days before the start date of the retreat.

 Hotel recommendations for before/after the retreat

 Can I arrive before the retreat or extend after the retreat?

-We are closed in between retreats for cleaning and preparation.
+We are closed in between retreats for deep cleaning, preparation and breathing.
 We are unable to host any guests in between the retreat courses.

 Do you offer any longer retreats?